-So like I was not saying, but also trying to say is that the key to the flavor in this luscious mash is in the roasting.
+The key to creating amazing flavor in this luscious mash is in the roasting.
 Those golden brown edges on the cauliflower are what we are going for.
 Gives it depth.
 And we are deep people.
 After we've had a morning chai.

 All we're gonna do is spread out the cauli florets on a sheet pan with slices of sweet onion and several unpeeled garlic cloves.
 Just nestle them all in there together.
 Cuz more flavor.
 And more depth.
 And happy little cauli trees of roastiness.
 We're getting giddy pants now.

 Once everything is roasty and we've marveled at the ease of this recipe, things become even more stupid simple.